Gideon Scheepers: Invasion of the Cape

 In December 1900 Scheepers was a member of commandant Kritzinger's commando that invaded the Cape Colony.
 Within eight weeks their ways parted when Kritzinger returned to the Free State.
 After recruiting many Cape rebels, he was promoted to commandant of 150 men, marauding in the Cape.
 Kritzinger's commando sabotaged British rail and telegraph lines.
 They executed blacks accused of spying for the British.
 They burnt houses, shops and public buildings.
 In September 1901 Scheepers started getting ill.
 By 10 October, when they were close to the Prince Albert Road station, he was too ill to stay with his commando and he had to be left behind.
 The British captured him on 12 October and he was given the necessary medical treatment.
 By December 1901 he had recovered sufficiently to be taken to the gaol in Graaff-Reinet.

-Court martialled and shot
+Trial and execution

 Scheepers faced 16 charges in a court martial: 7 of murder, 1 of attempted murder, 1 that he placed a prisoner in the enemy's line of fire, 1 of maltreatment of a POW, 3 of assault, 2 of malicious injury to property and 1 of arson (15 incidents).
 54 witnesses were called to testify for the prosecution.
 Scheepers appointed his own attorney Carl Auret to defend him.

 Scheepers was convicted on all counts except one of the murder charges.
 He was sentenced to death.
 On 18 January 1902 he was executed by firing squad, while tied to a chair.
 He was reburied during the night in an unknown grave, and to this day his place of burial is unknown.